 During this growth phase, the prostate enlarges.
 Sometimes, the prostate enlarges enough to press on the urethra and weaken the bladder, and the problem only worsens with age.
 According to the National Institutes of Health, an enlarged prostate is the most common prostate issue in men over 50.

 Common symptoms include the need for frequent urination, incontinence, delayed start or strain during urination, pain or bloody urine, and an inability to empty the bladder.
 Since these symptoms can resemble several other issues, you should seek medical advice about your specific symptoms.

-Treatment: A doctor may recommend medication that will slow or stop the prostate enlargement.
+Treatment: A doctor may recommend medication that will slow or stop prostate enlargement.
 He may also recommend that you don’t drink fluids before bed, reduce caffeine, or exercise your pelvic floor muscles.
 In severe cases, you may need to look into several procedures or surgery to correct the problem.

-Cause: Prostatitis when a man’s prostate gland gets infected and inflamed.
+Cause: Prostatitis is when a man’s prostate gland gets infected and inflamed.
 This infection can narrow the pathway for the urethra, causing pain during urination.